Code-Institute-Submissions/webalyzer/README.md

 ### Strategy

-Webalyzer, short for "website analyzer" based on real world website -TextMechanic, a site I have used and known for a long time.
-A user can manipulate text, like removing empty lines, trim lines and empty spaces.
-Tools like removing duplicates and adding string(s) before or/and after a line etc. It's a good toolset to have when working with text.
-I wanted to create something similar and based on "TM" I came up with Webalyzer.
-An app that takes an input and gives feedback to the user.

 Asking myself, what's current need based on my current surounding.
 Web Developers!
-Both new and senior web developers.
-Questions comes to mind like; what could be used by the web developers, that could potientially save time?
+Questions comes to mind like; what could be used by web developers, that could potientially save time?
 What features could be desired?
 As a web developer saving time where possible is and will be always good, as time is limited.

 Nowadays developers need to check their code through multiple validators, going from one app or site to another.
 What about those who does not use VScode or other code editors with linting capability?
 That's where Webalyzer gets into the picture.

+Webalyzer, short for "website analyzer" based on real world website's like validator.nu  a HTML validator(a validator.w3.org clone) and jigsaw.w3.org a CSS validator.
+The app takes an input for a URL and displays the result to the user.

 <br>